XavierEgan/3D_Pathtracer/readme.md

 500\times 500\times 1024\times 15 = 3,840,000,000
 ```
 Even in the best case there is still almost 4 billion ray intersect checks to complete, or 4.5 million per second at 870.5s render time.

+## Optimized Renderer
+### Optimizations
+#### Adaptive pixel sampling

+#### Bounding Volume Hierarchy Tree

+## Unoptimized Renderer
+This is the first complete, unoptimized implimentaion.
+It uses a lot of brute force to render the image, resulting in long render times.